Texas-Robotics-Academy/markdown/in_person/programming_math.md

-# Simple Math and User Input
+# Math and User Input

 In C++, multiplication is represented with the * symbol.